gazconroy/digital-comma/_pages/cookie-policy.md

 ## How to disable cookies

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser's help system for details of how to do this).
 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.
-Disabling cookies will usually result in also disabling certain functionality and features of the this site.
-Therefore it is recommended that you do not disable cookies.
+Disabling cookies usually disables certain functionality and features of the this site.
+For that reason, it is recommended that you do not disable them.

 ## More information

-<p>Hopefully that has clarified things for you, If there is something that you aren't sure whether you need or not, it's usually safer to leave cookies enabled to ensure you can use all the site's features.
+<p>If there is something that you aren't sure whether you need or not, it's usually safer to leave cookies enabled to ensure you can use all the site's features.

-However if you are still want more information, send an email to info@digital-comma.com
+If you still want more information, send an email to info@digital-comma.com